ranyeh24/business-website-template/README.md

 * Open `main.js` file in `assets/js` folder
 * Look for the line of code that controls animations when scrolling in code line number 138 to 147
-* Delete the `//` sign in each line of code to be able to run the code
+* Delete the `//` characters in each line of code to be able to run the code
 * After that, save the code and run it in your browser

 By default, the JavaScript file that is executed is `main.min.js`.
 This file is a minified version of `main.js`.
 You can only use one of the files you want to run on your website.
 If you want to use the minified version, make sure the code changes have also been implemented in the minified version.